ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 - `run` runs the query and returns its result.

 ## Using ZQuery with Caliban
-To use ZQuery with Caliban, you can simply include fields of type `ZQuery` in your API definition.
+To use `ZQuery` with Caliban, you can simply include fields of type `ZQuery` in your API definition.
 ```scala
 case class Queries(
   users: ZQuery[Any, Nothing, List[User]],
   user: UserArgs => ZQuery[Any, Nothing, User])
 ```
-During a query execution, Caliban will merge all the requested fields that return a `ZQuery` into a single `ZQuery` and run it, so that all the possible optimizations are applied.
+During the query execution, Caliban will merge all the requested fields that return a `ZQuery` into a single `ZQuery` and run it, so that all the possible optimizations are applied.

 The [examples](https://github.com/ghostdogpr/caliban/tree/master/examples) project provides 2 versions of the problem described in [this article about GraphQL query optimization](https://blog.apollographql.com/optimizing-your-graphql-request-waterfalls-7c3f3360b051):
 - a [naive](https://github.com/ghostdogpr/caliban/tree/master/examples/src/main/scala/caliban/optimizations/NaiveTest.scala) version where fields are just returning `IO`, resulting in 47 requests